SaumyaSingh04/Weather_App/README.md

 # Weather_App
-I create a Weather website using HTML , CSS , Javascript .
+I create a Weather website using HTML , CSS , Javascript .To see the website visit SaumyaSingh04/Weather_App